papivot/cluster-api-aws/README.md

 Thanks for using kind! 😊
 ```
-Make sure the cluster is accessible using the kubeconfig file
+Make sure the cluster is accessible using the kubeconfig file.

 ```shell
 kubectl get pods --all-namespaces